Majid-Ebrahimi/Majid-Ebrahimi/README.md

 - 📫 How to reach me : MajidEbrahiimi@gmail.com || @MajidEbrahiimi Instagram or Telegram
 -->

-- 📫 How to reach me : MajidEbrahiimi@gmail.com Telegram
+- 📫 How to reach me : @MajidEbrahiimi Telegram